HarperDB/documentation/docs/reference/transactions.md

 # Transactions
 Transactions are important part of robust handling of data in data-driven applications.
 HarperDB provides ACID-compliant support for transactions, allowing for guaranteed atomic, consistent, and isolated data handling within transactions, with durability guarantees on commit.
 Understanding how transactions are tracked and behave is important for properly leveraging transactional support in HarperDB.
 For most operations this is very intuitive, each HTTP request is executed in a transaction, so when multiple actions are executed in a single request, they are normally automatically included in the same transaction.

 Transactions span a database.
-That is, once a read snapshots is started, it is an snapshot of all the tables in a database.
+Once a read snapshot is started, it is an atomic snapshot of all the tables in a database.
 And writes that span multiple tables in database will all be committed atomically together (no writes in one table will be visible before writes in another table in the same database).
 If a transaction is used to access or write data in multiple databases, there will actually be a separate database transaction used for each database, and there is no guarantee of atomicity between separate transactions in separate databases.
 This can be an important consideration when deciding if and how tables should be organized into different databases.

 Because HarperDB is designed to be a low-latency distributed database, locks are avoided in data handling.
 Because of this, transactions do not lock data within the transaction.
 When a transaction starts, it will provide a read snapshot of the database for any retrievals or queries, which means all reads will be performed on a single version of the database isolated from any other writes that concurrently taking place.
 And within a transaction all writes are aggregated and atomically written on commit.
 These writes are all isolated (from other transactions) until committed, and all become visible atomically.
 However, because transaction are non-locking, it is possible that writes from other transactions may occur between when reads are performed and when the writes are committed (at which point the last write will win for any records that have been written concurrently).
+Support for locks in transactions is planned for a future release.

 Transactions can also be explicitly started using the `transaction` global function that is provided in the HarperDB environment: